Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I take my child to see a doctor?

-You should also see or contact your doctor straight away if you are concerned, or if your child:
+You should also see your doctor straight away if you are concerned, or if your child:

 - has ongoing headaches